 Keep details about who you contact

-With Zillow Mortgage Marketplace, lenders cannot contact you until you contact them.
+With Zillow Mortgages, lenders cannot contact you until you contact them.
 Your identity is unknown to them until you make contact.
-When you make contact, take notes on who you contact (name, phone number, and e-mail address) to make sure any follow-up contact comes from that person and not from someone else that is not affiliated with Zillow Mortgage Marketplace.
+When you make contact, take notes on who you contact (name, phone number, and e-mail address) to make sure any follow-up contact comes from that person and not from someone else that is not affiliated with Zillow Mortgages.

 Protect your personal information